nhojyn/top-down-shooter/README.md

 # top-down-shooter

 Changes:
+-made pistol weaker(damage 3 -> 2)

+New:
+- flamethrower
+- detects ammo
+- enemy gets knockback according to bullet's knockback(all have been defaulted to 20 except for flamethrower)

+To do(rough sketch):
+- limit flame range
+- balance gun
+- display ammo (not displaying correctly)

+If you want to balance guns:

-- balanced weapons more(go ahead and change if u want) property   -    variable name
+property   -    variable name
 [bullet speed - speedMultplier(in bullet class)]
 [fire rate - firerate(in gun class)]
 [damage - damage(in bullet class)]

--moved explosion method to bullet class

-New:
-- sniper
-- machinegun

-To do(rough sketch):
-- implement ammo system
+[knockback mobs - knockBack(in bullet class)}